prtpj1/project-playground-functions/README.md

 In the second project of the Trybe web development course, I wrote JavaScript functions using variables and primitive types according to the project's requirements.

 ## In this project, I learned and put into practice
-- Basic JavaScript functions using variables
-- Basic JavaScript functions using primitive types
+- Write JavaScript code using variables and primitive types
+- Use language concepts like dynamic typing and logical/arithmetic/assignment operators in your code
+- Create code that uses conditional structures, such as `if/else`
+- Manipulate `arrays (lists)`
+- Use the `for` loop
+- Break down big problems into smaller ones
+- Apply programming logic to problem-solving
+- Manipulate objects
+- Use the `for/in` loop
+- Use functions to organize and structure your code

 ## According to the project requirements designated by Trybe, I learned how to
 - ✅ Create a function using the `&&` operator
-- ✅ Create a function to calculate the area of a triangle
+- ✅ Create a function that calculates the area of a triangle
-- ✅ Create a function to split a sentence
+- ✅ Create a function that splits a sentence
-- ✅ Create a function that concatenates strings
+- ✅ Create a function that concatenates `strings`
-- ✅ Create a function to calculate football points
+- ✅ Create a function that calculates football points
 - ✅ Create a function that counts the repetition of the largest number
-- ✅ Create a "Cat and Mouse" function
+- ✅ Create a "Mouse Hunt" function
-- ✅ Create a FizzBuzz function
+- ✅ Create a `FizzBuzz` function
-- ❌ Create a technology list function
+- ❌ Create a function for the List of technologies
-- ❌ Create a phone number function
+- ❌ Create a function for the Phone number
-- ❌ Create a function to verify the existence of a triangle
+- ❌ Create a function to check the condition of triangle existence
-- ❌ Create a "Welcome to Trybe's Bar!" function
+- ❌ Create a Welcome to the Trybe Bar! function

 _*Note: In some projects, a few requirements were left unfinished due to the fast-paced course, not because I couldn't do them.
 At the time, I just needed a bit more time.*_